 In terms of preparing for Ayahuasca this process has largely been brought in to combat the toxic diets of westerners.
 Any reference to MAOIs within the vine and a bad reaction with them has been referenced against pharmaceutical MAOIs.
 The two are not the same.
 In short, it is not necessary to diet before drinking Ayahuasca, although I do recommend it.

 Sacrificing and streamlining your life before ceremony is a gift to the plants and a mark of reciprocity and respect.
 It also keeps you focussed on the journey you are about to embark on.

 What I dislike is seeing half starved, exhausted people, turning up at the start of a retreat or ceremony.
 Please eat a hearty late lunch.
-If you have to break the diet as their is no other nourishment available at the time or during travel, I would rather you do that.
+If you have to break the diet as there is no other nourishment available at the time or during travel, I would rather you do that.

 If you do decide to diet in preparation, I feel the following gives best results:

 Dark media, movies, and low vibration people

 Salt (A small amount of Himalayan salt is OK if needed.
 By needed I mean if you become mentally erratic, disconnected, foggy, or otherwise challenged).